loppjp/blocktrain/README.md

 The experiment specification data structure ([example](config/experiment.yaml)) is a natural fit for generation by a programattic design-of-experiments process.
 That is an design space can be explored by passing different variables into each component as hyperparameters in a search over alternatives.

+### 8.4 Video inference pipeline

+Test data in the form of videos must be decomposed into frames and labeled for testing.
+Initially qualitative testing can be accomplished by drawing boxes on images with humans providing qualitative feedback, however, it is likely that labeled images will be required to determine performance on a video test set.
+CLI options and notebooks should be created to support video inference.

+Video inference could take the form of splitting videos into frames and sending them to a trained image based object detection model for inference in batches.
+Human inference could occur if bounding boxes were overlaid on videos.

+### 8.5 Electromagnetic (EM) Spectrum Considerations

+Videos captured in other regions of the electro-magnetic spectrum may be in a completely different channel distribution that the images in the training dataset, which appeared to have been created with a visible light camera.
+As such steps must be taken to:
+- distributional analysis of the alternate EM spectrum soruces should be considered
+- augment training data if it is to be used to become in family with test distribution
+- curation of additional training datasets in the desired EM spectrum may be useful
+- domain analysis (time of day, temperature, different targets, anomalies) for data captured in the target EM spectrum must be conducted

+### 8.6 Device considerations

+Moving training examples from CPU to GPU was discounted during initial development.
+This is typically done by specifying the `.device()` on a torch tensor.
+This needs to be accounted for to accelerate training.

+### 8.7 Non-existant bounding boxes

+No mechanisms were introduced to gracefully account for training examples with 0 bounding boxes.
+This should be simply filtering them from the dataset a-priori.
+However, for now, for simplicity, we are setting the bounding box to the entire canvas

+### 8.8

+Data cleaning.
+Additional work must be done to ensure the dataset bounding boxes are cleaned before training.
+This entails determining what should be done with training images which do not contain boxes, and what should be done with degenerate boxes.

 ## 9. Citations

 - [1] Svanström F, Englund C and Alonso-Fernandez F. (2020), GitHub repository, <br>